ICYE Volunteering in Finland

 Kindergarten

-Some volunteers have been placed in English or Spanish language kindergartens or in kindergartens using special pedagogic methods, like Montessori or Steiner.
+Some volunteers have been placed in English or Spanish-language kindergartens or kindergartens using special pedagogic methods, like Montessori or Steiner.
 Volunteers who work in a kindergarten are accommodated in host families.

 Old people’s home